jbirddog/blue/tools/bake/README.md

 `bake` will first compile the Blue file then execute it.
 Extra command line arguments are passed on to the executable (note: currently only one argument is supported, see TODO.md)

+## Building

+To build `bake`, either run `./bootstrap.sh` in this directory, or `./build.sh` from the root of this repo. `bake` has the same dependencies as the Blue compiler itself.
+For more information see [INSTALL.md](../../INSTALL.md).

+Once built using one of the methods above, `bake` will reside in `.build/bin` in this directory.
+Either add this location to your path or copy `bake` to a location already in your path.

 ## Questions

 Q: Couldn't this just be a shell script/Makefile?

 A: Naturally, yes.
 This was more of an exercise while developing the Blue language and compiler, during which several issues were resolved - most of which only happened after moving beyond Hello World type programs.

 Q: Is this used?

 A: Yes, to build all language examples, the tutorial and `bake` itself.